Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: Performance Analyses: Numerical Results

 \textbf{Results.} The performance of the three treatment regimes ($\DAV$, $\SAV$, and observed) are compared in Table \ref{Table:Results1}.
-Average and standard deviations in these tables are calculated using Monte Carlo replications.\footnote{The number of these replications is chosen so that the confidence intervals are tight enough, while maintaining reasonable computational times.} As can be seen from the results in Table \ref{Table:Results1}, $\DAV$ outperforms $\SAV$ in terms of the mean performance for most values of the pessimism level, $\alpha$.
-As both Table \ref{Table:Results1} and Figure \ref{fig:improvementcase} show, however, both $\DAV$ and $\SAV$ approaches significantly outperform the observed regime.
+Average and standard deviations in these tables are calculated using Monte Carlo replications.\footnote{The number of these replications is chosen so that the confidence intervals are tight enough, while maintaining reasonable computational times.} We focus on the performance of $\DAV$, $\SAV$ as opposed to their BUC extensions ($\DAVBUC$, $\SAVBUC$), because as discussed in Remark \ref{remark:BUC}, the results of Proposition \ref{prop:POMDPest} hold in this application.
+In the next section, we run experiments using $\DAV$ and $\SAV$ as well as $\DAVBUC$ and $\SAVBUC$.

+As can be seen from the results in Table \ref{Table:Results1}, $\DAV$ outperforms $\SAV$ in terms of the mean performance for most values of the pessimism level, $\alpha$.
+As both Table \ref{Table:Results1} and Figure~\ref{fig:improvementcase} show, however, both $\DAV$ and $\SAV$ approaches significantly outperform the observed regime.
 In particular, as Figure \ref{fig:improvementcase} shows, the improvements over the observed regime when using $\DAV$ and $\SAV$ are in the ranges $(10\%, 42\%)$ and $(10\%, 32\%)$, respectively, depending the value of $\alpha$.
 Of note, these ranges also imply that the mean performance of the $\SAV$ regime is much more robust to the value of $\alpha$ than that of $\DAV$.
 This is due to the fact that $\SAV$ uses a ``safe estimation" of the underlying parameter of the value function (see, e.g., step 12 of Algorithm \ref{alg:SAV}).
 This allows $\SAV$ to guard against ambiguity up-front (i.e., in parameter estimation) in contrast to $\DAV$ which combines policy values at the end.
 Thus, a decisions-maker who uses $\SAV$ does not need to be that concerned about the value of $\alpha$ s/he uses (or try to tune it).

 Finally, as can be seen from both Table \ref{Table:Results1} and Figure \ref{fig:improvementcase}, the performance of $\DAV$ and $\SAV$ regimes degrades as the pessimism level $\alpha$ increases.
 This is fully expected, since as we move from a maximax view to a maximin one $\DAV$ and $\SAV$ tend to put more weight on the worst-case scenario, and hence, perform more {\em conservatively}.
 More conservativeness, however, does not necessarily mean more {\em robustness} to model ambiguity.
 We further investigate this issue in Section \ref{sec:robsutness}, and generate important insights into the values of $\alpha$ that can provide the highest level of robustness to model ambiguity.